Ecodev/doi_system/README.md

 Configuration
 =============

 The configuration is done via TypoScript.
-For a new content type you must register a new key like "users" or "usergroups" as used in the URL `http://domain.tld/content/users`.

 Installation